The transitional tier

 What is luxury sober living, exactly?

-Standard halfway houses — what most people picture when they hear "sober living" — are shared-bedroom, group-bathroom environments with minimal programming and basic rule enforcement.
-They serve an important function, but they're not designed for people transitioning from $50,000-a-month residential programs.
+Standard halfway houses (what most people picture when they hear "sober living") are shared-bedroom, group-bathroom environments with minimal programming and basic rule enforcement.
+They serve an important function, but they're not designed for people transitioning from high-end, high-touch residential programs.

 Luxury sober living homes look and feel like upscale private residences.
 Private or semi-private rooms.
 Professional kitchens.
 Gym access.
-Peer accountability structures — regular house meetings, curfew frameworks, random drug testing — but delivered with dignity and real management.
+Peer accountability structures: regular house meetings, curfew frameworks, random drug testing, delivered with dignity and real management.
 Residents are typically employed or in school, attending outpatient therapy, and rebuilding the practical infrastructure of their lives.

 How long should someone stay?

 The evidence points clearly toward longer being better.
 90 days is a minimum worth taking seriously; 6 to 12 months significantly improves sustained recovery outcomes for most presentations.
-The instinct to leave sooner — to "get back to real life" — is understandable, but the research on this is consistent enough that it warrants pushback from families and clinicians when someone rushes transition.
+The instinct to leave sooner ("get back to real life") is understandable, but the research on this is consistent enough that it warrants pushback from families and clinicians when someone rushes transition.

 What to look for in a luxury sober living home

-Is the home managed by a credentialed recovery support professional — not just a peer in recovery?
+Is the home managed by a credentialed recovery support professional, or by a peer in recovery?
 Management quality determines whether accountability structures are actually enforced.

 Non-negotiable.
 Any sober living home that doesn't test residents randomly is not running a sober living home.